KratosMultiphysics/Examples/dam/use_cases/2d_dam_thermo_mechanical_with_reservoir/README.md

 ## Results

+The problem stated above has been solved with a unstructured mesh composed by linear triangular elements in the solid domain.
+In the fluid domain (reservoir), a structured mesh composed by linear quadrilateral elements has been used.
 The obtained pressure, temperature and damage fields at the end of the simulation are presented below.

 <img
   src="data/2d_thermo_mechanical_reservoir_pressure_post.png"
   width="800"